dougeby/IntuneDocs/InTuneDocs/EndUser/what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows.md

 ---
 # required metadata

-title: What can your IT administrator see when you enroll your device in Intune? | Microsoft Intune
+title: What can your IT administrator see when you enroll your device in Intune? | Microsoft Docs
 description:
 keywords:
 author: barlanmsftms.author: barlan